marinasguarino/Big_Data_course/README.md

-# Excercises and solutions from the Learning Machine (a total of 5 days).
+# Excercises and solutions from Learning Machine (a total of 5 days).